 What resulted was a number of designated “participation” seats with notes clearly explaining the expectations (to be brought onstage for an endearingly charming roller-coaster-meets-“it’s-a-small-world” simulation).
 This was the first success of this experience—I had a clear choice of whether or not to sit in that seat—I could choose what level of participation I desired.
 It was not an obligation, so while the performers still have the aforementioned control, I was ceded this critical decision in my evening, and understood exactly what was going to happen before the show even began.

-Greg differentiates the Neo-Futurists’s approach from interactive theater where “characters” are engaging with audience members:
+Greg differentiates the Neo-Futurists’s approach from interactive theatre where “characters” are engaging with audience members:

 Greg also shared his feelings regarding how to make such work successful, both on-stage and off: